Philadelphia 76ers: 2000–2001 season: NBA Finals loss to the Lakers

 Allen Iverson won Most Valuable Player honors in 2001 while leading the 76ers to the NBA Finals.

 Larry Brown coached the 76ers from 1997 to 2003 and was named Coach of the Year in 2001.

 During the 2000–01 season, the 76ers got off to a hot start by winning their first ten games and were never seriously challenged in the Atlantic Division.
 Larry Brown coached the Eastern Conference All-Stars, and Allen Iverson was named MVP of the All-Star Game.
 Shortly before the All-Star break, Theo Ratliff was lost for the season with a wrist injury, one that would later prove to be devastating to his future career.
 Despite holding a 41–14 record and a comfortable lead atop both the Atlantic Division and Eastern Conference standings at the time of the February 22 trade deadline, management felt the team needed an established center to advance deep into the playoffs.
 On that day, Philadelphia acquired Dikembe Mutombo from the Atlanta Hawks in a deal that sent the injured Ratliff along with Nazr Mohammed, Toni Kukoč, and Pepe Sánchez to Atlanta (Sánchez was reacquired later in the season after the Hawks waived him).
-The 76ers went on to finish 56–26, good enough for their first Atlantic Division title since 1989–90 and top seed in the Eastern Conference Playoffs.
+The 76ers went on to finish 56–26, good enough for their first Atlantic Division title since 1989–90 and top seed in the playoffs.